 The second level is more intense.
 Along with the normal energy assessment, a blower door test is performed.
 The test is the industry standard to measure a home’s air leakage, which is a major factor in energy efficiency.
 The two-hour assessment costs $200.
 RREA-Va.org

-Go solar.
-Solar power reduces your home’s greenhouse gases from electricity – and saves you money in the long run.
+Solar power enhances your healthy-Earth home status by reducing its greenhouse gases from electricity – and saves you money in the long run.

 If your yard really needs watering, do so every other day in the early morning hours.
 If the weather report predicts rain, then skip watering.
 A shut-off nozzle at the end of the hose keeps water from flowing unnecessarily.

 When it’s time to purchase new, look for the Energy Star symbol, which certifies the appliance is energy efficient.
 This may mean the appliance will cost more upfront, but it’s likely to save you money in the long run.
 When purchasing washing machines and dishwashers, buy water-saving models on which the washer’s water level can be adjusted.

 If you’re not ready to buy new, you can still be smart.
 Run dishwashers and washing machines only with a full load.
 When possible, hang clothes on a clothesline or drying rack (better for your clothes, too).
 Turn off the dishwater after the final rinse cycle, hand-dry any pools of water and open the door slightly to let dishes air dry.

 - Buy local food to minimize packaging and carbon emissions from long-distance transport, including farmers market and Community Share Agriculture (CSA) farm share programs.

 - Keep food waste to a minimum.

 - Plant a garden (at home or a nearby neighborhood garden).

 - Practice the three R’s: reduce, reuse and recycle.